Pioneer Days Parade

 1st Place: Girl Scouts of Silver Sage: Troop 773

-PARADE: The parade will begin at the South Fremont High School parking lot and travel south on Bridge Street to Third North; then turn east traveling around Horsey Park; then south on Fifth East for one block to First North; then west crossing Bridge Street passing the Fremont County Courthouse; to Fifth West then turn north to Fourth North; then east to First West; then north back to the high school parking lot where it will disband.
+ROUTE: The parade begins at the South Fremont High School parking lot and travels south on Bridge Street to Third North; turns east and proceeds around Horsey Park; then south on Fifth East for one block to First North; then west crossing Bridge Street passing the Fremont County Courthouse; to Fifth West then turns north to Fourth North; then east to First West; then north back to the high school parking lot where it will disband.

 Start time: 10:30 a.m.

 PIONEER DAYS PARADE JUDGING CRITERIA FOR FLOATS AND ENTRIES